The Bloggers Trend Show @ imm Cologne + Living Kitchen

-Morten Toni Vinther, who managed this project for me (to the far left), speaking with a booth visitor.
+My assistant Toni Vinther (to the far left), speaking with a booth visitor.

 So! that is the decor8 booth!
 Since the fair is still on, you can also come by and see it live and visit Desiree's booth too!
 At the fair, you can find some of the best brands in the world of interiors and kitchen exhibiting their new collections AND the small makers too at the Blickfang designers market which is also part of the imm this year for the first time.